Nas3nmann/nx-oxlint/tools/nx-oxlint/README.md

 ## Configuration

-The executor automatically looks for configuration files in this order:

-1. `.oxlintrc.json`
-2. `.oxlintrc`
-3. `oxlint.json`
+If no config file is passed to the plugin/executor, Oxlint will automatically look for configuration files and even consider nested configs with name `.oxlintrc.json`

 See [oxlint documentation](https://oxc-project.github.io/docs/guide/usage/linter.html) for configuration options.